Skip to main content

 • Example: "Reward responses that use empathetic language when addressing user concerns."

-• Example: Instead of "Reward responses that are polite" which can become excessive, use "Reward responses that use an appropriate level of politeness" ensuring that the response is polite but not overly so.
+• Example: Instead of "Reward responses that are polite" which can become excessive, use "Reward responses that use an appropriate level of politeness" ensuring the response is polite but not overly so.

 Avoid LLM Keywords: Composo’s reward model is finetuned from LLM models trained in conversation format.
-Avoid alternate definitions of ‘User’ and ‘Assistant’ that might conflict with LLM keywords ‘user’ and ‘assistant’
+Avoid alternate definitions of ‘User’ and ‘Assistant’ that might conflict with LLM keywords ‘user’ and ‘assistant’.

 • Example: "Reward responses that provide code examples if the user asks for implementation details"